 Exit Interview.
 Human Resources may conduct an exit interview for employees terminating their employment regardless of reason, and includes discussion of employee benefits that may be continued by the terminating employees at his or her own cost and other issues as applicable.
 All College property such as keys, uniforms, credit cards, laptops, etc. must be returned to Human Resources by the last day worked.

 Terminal Benefit Pay-Vacation.
 Time records and timesheets will serve as documentation of vacation hours due.
 For director level and above employees, a written request that has been approved by the employee’s supervisor is necessary.
 The Vice President for Finance and Business Affairs may review these requests.
+An employee may not use vacation time to extend his or her dates of employment.

 Final Paycheck.
 The final paycheck for an employee who has resigned will be issued on the next regular payday.
 Final paychecks may be deposited directly, picked up at Rhodes Express or mailed at the option of the employee.
 The final paycheck will represent compensation for hours worked and accumulated vacation time up to limits allowed by the Vacation Policy and compensatory time minus outstanding debts to the College (bookstore balance, library fees, etc.) to the extent allowed by law.
 No payment will be made for unused staff sick leave.
 For most employees timesheets will serve as documentation of vacation hours due.
 For directors and above whose time is not tracked through payroll, a written request that has been approved by the employee’s supervisor is necessary.
 The request should be forwarded to the Human Resources Business Systems Analyst in the HR office.